 See also my:

-One reply on “John Howard Yoder, at age 30, on Newbigin and the church as missionary”
+One response to “John Howard Yoder, at age 30, on Newbigin and the church as missionary”

 Andy, I came across this post (again) on a not especially successful Google search for Newbigin video.
 I wanted to let you know that when I read the post originally I discussed Yoder’s claim about Reformation-era Anabaptists with a couple of historical theologians here, including one specialist in the Radical Reformation.
 They find Yoder’s claim here questionable at best.
 I also had my trusty RA track down primary sources the specialist recommended reviewing, but the search did not confirm the claim.
 Unless Yoder is reading some secret accounts, he either does not understand the claim Newbigin is making or, more likely, he is being overly generous toward his own tradition.
 If you know of other sources to which Yoder was referring, I’d love to know.
 It’s a very interesting comment.